mcc-us/ea/_posts/2024-10-15-40questions-filing-status.md

 A. Thomas, whose spouse died in March of the tax year. wrong
 B. Halle, who is married and lives apart from her spouse.
-C. **Opal, whose marriage was annulled, but not until January 1 of the following tax year. correct**
+C. Opal, whose marriage was annulled, but not until January 1 of the following tax year. correct
 D. Paula, who got married to Danny on December 31 of the current tax year.

-Study Unit 2: Determining Filing Status and Residency covers the information for this question.

-This question is answered correctly on the first attempt by 69% of students.

 Correct Answer Explanation for C: